jgehrcke/gipc/docs/index.rst

 - gipc obeys `semantic versioning 2 <http://semver.org/>`_.

-- Although gipc is in an early development phase, I found it to work very stable already.
+- Although gipc is in an early development phase, I found it to work stable already.
 The unit test suite aims to cover all of gipc's features within a clean gevent environment.
 More complex application scenarios, however, are not covered so far.
 Please let me know in which cases